-To force Matomo (Piwik) to re-process your reports you can use one of the following solutions:
+To force Matomo to re-process your reports you can use one of the following solutions:

-- (Also recommended) You can call a Console command (or the API) to tell Matomo (Piwik) to invalidate and re-process the past reports.
+(Recommended) Invalidate historical reports by calling a Console command, or using the API, or using a user interface, to tell Matomo to invalidate and re-process the past reports.

-or you can edit your config/config.ini.php file, and set (when you are done, do not forget to set these values back to 0):
+(Not recommended) or you could edit your config/config.ini.php file, and set (when you are done, do not forget to set these values back to 0):

 [Debug] always_archive_data_day=1 ; force archiving of all daily reports always_archive_data_period=1 ; force archiving for all period reports (week, month, year)